Daily domestic COVID-19 cases in Taiwan drop below 100 | ExBulletin

 Daily domestic COVID-19 cases in Taiwan drop below 100

-TAIPEI, June 21 (Reuters) – The daily count of coronavirus infections in Taiwan fell below 100 on Monday for the first time in more than a month as the pandemic continues to subside.
+TAIPEI (Reuters) – Daily coronavirus infections in Taiwan fell below 100 on Monday for the first time in more than a month as the pandemic continues to subside.

 Since last month, Taiwan has battled an increase in domestic cases, tightening restrictions on private gatherings and shutting down entertainment venues.
 Officials have signaled that the measures may need to be extended beyond a June 28 date for their lifting.